 Graduate students have individual mail slots in Room 3D40.
-The mail arrives every workday around 11:30 a.m.
+The mail arrives Mondays, Wednesdays and Fridays around 8:30 a.m.
 If you have outgoing mail from a specific research project, please deliver to the main ARE office (3D34).

-Office Equipment and Faxes
+Printing support and Faxes

 Faxes can be sent from the main office.
-Lori Hagen in the front office is available to assist.
+Lori Hagen in the front office is available to assist with printing and outgoing faxes.